128technology/docs/docs/cli_reference.md

 ## `where`

-Display the current location in the CLI hierarchy
+Display the current location in the CLI hierarchy.

 #### Usage